Gleniffer Brae: Description

 Immediately around the house are original stone walls and terraces, a fountain in a sunken circular area to the rear, sandstone driveway (2 tracks), gate pillars and a doll's house.

 The site slopes north-east gently into a valley, rising on the far side to form a low hill which screens the suburbs of Wollongong from the house.
 Behind the house the dramatic view of Mount Keira rises to 460 metres provides a unique backdrop.
 The garden (4 acres around the house, out of 75 acres - mostly grazing land) was designed by Danish-Australian garden designer Paul Sorensen for/with the Hoskins family.
 Sorensen began tree planting as soon as the house was completed in 1938.
 Firstly he transplanted from the surrounding bush several large Illawarra flame trees (Brachychiton acerifolius) for immediate shelter and an appearance of maturity.
 Some of these survive (1990), and could be the earliest successful example of transplantation of mature Australian native trees, a process still regarded as almost impossible.

-Also planted at this time were many brush box (Lophostemon confertus), Kaffir plum (Harpephyllum caffrum), plane trees (Platanus x acerifolia), silky oak (Grevillea robusta) and Jacaranda mimosifolia trees.
+Also planted at this time were many brush box (Lophostemon confertus), wild plum (Harpephyllum afrum), London planes (Platanus × hispanica), silky oak (Grevillea robusta) and Jacaranda mimosifolia trees.
 An area known as the spinney, low on the nearside of the valley, was planted with hundreds of azaleas growing in the shade of a natural grove of turpentines (Syncarpia glomulifera).
 Sorensen's interest in native plants is revealed by the dominance of native species in this list and the presence in a prominent location of a very large specimen of coastal cypress pine (Callitris columellaris) which still survives in excellent health.

 The driveway sweeping up the hill to the front of the house was constructed in a similar low-key fashion to that at Invergowrie, Exeter (Hoskins' brother Cecil's estate), with the drivestrips in this instance formed by sandstone flagging, carefully fitted together with lawn grasses creeping between the flags further visually subduing the whole drive.

 Behind the house is an almost circular lawn with central pond and stone borders in a more formal manner.
 This is surrounded by trees and shrubs framing the view of Mount Kiera.
 Service areas to the south-east are separated from the formal garden with stone walls of similar construction and detailing as those at Everglades, Leura.
 This quarter was heavily planted for shelter from prevailing winds.
 Across the formal garden from the house a romantic playhouse for the children sits comfortably within the shrubs on the axis to the mountain, fulfilling the role of a summer house as a visual accent in the vegetation.

 Other significant features of the garden are gravel paths, boundary wall, rustic "dolls house" of roughcast-covered fibro with unsawn timber posts and tiled roof, rustic gardener's shed of vertical boards with unsawn coverstrips and rafters, leadlight windows and tiled roof.